1 - Run Embird and click the "Editor" menu to switch to the Editor window.

-2 - Open the design using "File > Open" command.
-In this example, we want to change the type of stitch connecting "A" and "B" letters.
-Now it is jump (floating) stitch, drawn as dashed line, and we want to change it to normal (running) stitch (Picture No. 1).
+2 - Open the design using the "File > Open" command.
+In this example, we want to change the type of stitch connecting the "A" and "B" letters.
+Currently, it is a jump (floating) stitch, drawn as a dashed line, and we want to change it to a normal (running) stitch (Picture No. 1).

 1. Open the design

-3 - Zoom in the lettering using "View > Zoom > In" menu (1 in Picture No. 2).
-You can use this menu several times to zoom in the characters to the comfortable size.
-The "Zoom In" command is also accessible via "Ctrl + Pg Up" keyboard shortcut.
+3 - Zoom in on the lettering using the "View > Zoom > In" menu (1 in Picture No. 2).
+You can use this menu several times to zoom in on the characters to a comfortable size.
+The "Zoom In" command is also accessible via the "Ctrl + Pg Up" keyboard shortcut.

-4 - Click "View > Stitch Direction" menu to switch on the displaying of stitch direction (2 in Picture No. 2).
+4 - Click the "View > Stitch Direction" menu to switch on the display of stitch direction (2 in Picture No. 2).

 2. Switch on "View > Stitch Direction" menu